CouchCMS/Documentation/src/contents/tags-reference/pages.md

 </cms:pages>
 ```

-\- the snippet given above will fetch all pages cloned out of _blog.php_ template.<br/>
+\- the snippet given above will fetch all pages cloned out of _blog.php_ template.
 The _masterpage_ parameter stands for the template's name.
 If this parameter is omitted, the name of the current template (i.e. the template this snippet is placed in) will be used.

 This tag iterates through each of the fetched page and makes available all the data associated with the page as variables.
 The variables are exactly the same as those made available had the page been accessed discretly via its URL (i.e. in its [_page-view_](../../concepts/variables-in-views.html)).